 - They can be framed and sheeted with a wide variety of materials.

-- TH21s can also include windows, doors or unusual design features to compliment or contrast the materials of the hangar.
+- Top hinged hydraulic doors can also include windows, doors or unusual design features to compliment or contrast the materials of the hangar.

 - They require very little side or head room.